Skip to main content

 The course will enhance students’ skills in written and oral scientific communication.
 An introductory segment covers categories of scientific writing, the peer review process, and ethical issues in research communication.
 Through a two-semester sequence, it provides direct, hands-on experience in writing papers, abstracts, and grant proposals; critiquing and copy editing; and preparing and giving presentations for scientific meetings.
 FALL, SPRING.
 [1-1] Rosenbloom, Davis

 The class meets weekly and is a seminar course that involves two revolving formats: journal club presentations and student research in progress presentations.
 For Biomedical Informatics graduate students only, usually taken in the second year of the program.
-Fall [1] Carroll
+Fall [1] Reese

 The class meets weekly and is a seminar course that involves two revolving formats: journal club presentations and student research in progress presentations.
 For Biomedical Informatics graduate students only, usually taken in the second year of the program.
-Spring [1] Carroll
+Spring [1] Reese

 BMIF 6341.
 Research Rotation in Biomedical Informatics